Bernard Loeffke

-Biography
+Early life and education

-Loeffke graduated from the United States Military Academy in 1957.
-He has a B.S. in engineering, an M.A. in Russian Language and Soviet Area Studies from Middlebury College, and a Ph.D. in International Relations from the University of Miami.
+Bernard "Burn" Loeffke was born as Bernardo Loeffke Arjona on September 17, 1934, in Barranquilla, Colombia, to an American father and a Colombian mother.
+He was a foreign cadet at the United States Military Academy in West Point, New York, where he graduated in 1957 with a Bachelor of Science degree in engineering.
+Loeffke became a United States citizen upon graduation.
+He also obtained a Master of Arts degree in Russian Language and Soviet Area Studies from Middlebury College in 1965, and a Ph.D. in International Relations from the University of Miami.
 His 1978 doctoral thesis was entitled The Latin American military and Soviet perceptions.
-He taught Russian at the U.S. Military Academy and U.S. Foreign Policy at Georgetown University.